-THE BOOK OF HUMANS tells the story of how we became the creatures we are today, bestowed with the unique ability to investigate what makes us who we are.
-Illuminated by the latest scientific discoveries, it is a thrilling compendium of what unequivocally fixes us as animals, and reveals how we are extraordinary among them.
+In this thrilling tour of the animal kingdom, Adam Rutherford tells the story of how we became the unique creatures we are today.
+Illuminated by the latest scientific discoveries, THE BOOK OF HUMANS is a dazzling compendium of what unequivocally fixes us as animals, and reveals how we are extraordinary among them.

 Charming, compelling and packed with information.
 I learned more about biology from this short book than I did from years of science lessons